Teplitsa/CSRLab/docs/_docs/Research_Directions/mindmap.md

 ### CSRLab communication concepts

-Different subjects of communication communicate through different channels and means:
+Different subjects of communication communicate through different channels and means.
+We want to cover all types of non-reactive data at hand.

 Types of channels that we research: